syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ## Toolbox Configuration

-Syncfusion provides toolbox support for WPF, Windows Forms, ASP.NET, UWP and Xamarin platforms.
+Syncfusion provides toolbox support for WPF, Windows Forms, ASP.NET Web Forms, UWP and Xamarin platforms.
 The Syncfusion Toolbox Installer utility adds the Syncfusion controls into the Visual Studio .NET toolbox.

 N> Toolbox configuration support is not available for the Visual Studio Express Edition.
 However, you can manually configure the Syncfusion controls into the Visual Studio Express Toolbox.
 To do so, refer the [Manual Toolbox Configuration](https://help.syncfusion.com/common/faq/how-to-configure-the-toolbox-of-visual-studio-manually) .